 From the moment you entered the room, they already made up their mind about you.
 Sure, your background and experience look good on paper, but they believe that someone who is young, blonde, and attractive cannot possibly have the drive or smarts to make their way to the top.
 They write you off before you even get the chance to prove yourself.

-It is situations like these where either positive or negative stereotyping has an impact on the individual.
-Although the statement describes a group, it is individual people who are affected by the ideas.
+Both positive and negative stereotyping can be harmful.
+Although a stereotype, by definition, describes a group of people, it is the individuals who are negatively affected by these ideas.
 If you need more reasons why stereotyping is wrong, consider this:

-One of the most damaging effects of stereotyping is the divide that gets created among people because of it.
+One of the most damaging effects of stereotyping is the divide it creates among people.
 By saying one group is smarter, more talented, or more attractive than another, it directly suggests that anyone who does not fit within that group is less smart, talented, or attractive.
-This type of attitude can easily fuel jealousy, insecurity, and even depression in those who do not belong in the desirable group.
+This type of attitude can easily fuel jealousy, insecurity, and even depression among those who do not fit into the desirable group.

 They Create Fear

-Stereotypes like "all Muslims are terrorists," and "Muslims want to kill American's" made waves across the country.
-Although the Muslim-American community condemned the acts of terrorism, and proudly exclaimed their religion was one of love, the stereotype had already begun working.
+Stereotypes like "all Muslims are terrorists", and "Muslims want to kill Americans" made waves across the country.
+Although the Muslim-American community condemned the acts of terrorism and proudly exclaimed their religion was one of love, the stereotype had already taken root.

 They Limit Opportunity

 When one group is given special privileges or has opportunities taken away just because a certain belief spreads about them, it limits their social, educational, and career opportunities.
 For example, if a certain race is thought of as "lazy" or "uneducated," a potential employer is more likely to pass over someone's resume just by looking at their name, completely ignoring the qualifications they can bring to the role.